joshflchan/joshflchan.github.io/_posts/2019-02-02-bizhacks-visualeyes.markdown

 #### How it works
 The front-end tracks and projects the consumer's eye movements to calculate the coordinates of the points in which they are staring.
 In addition, every 5 seconds the recording captures a screenshot and the image is processed through Azure's Cognitive
 Services API to predict the consumer's age, sex, and emotion during the period.
-All the user data generated with the app are stored and uploaded to Firebase for future analysis and data visualizatio processing.
+All the user data generated with the app are stored and uploaded to Firebase for future analysis and data visualization processing.

 [![Visual Eyes](https://img.youtube.com/vi/dHPioO0KVxE/0.jpg)](https://www.youtube.com/watch?v=dHPioO0KVxE)